scottrlarson/greatwork/principals/pricipal-roles.md

 In court what you say and the words you use determines how you will be perceived.

 Remember that courts are put into place to serve the people and the public good, not to give a judge or a Judicial system license to interfere with your rights.
-In Natural Law we are consider self-determined, In [Common] [CCLT1]/Customary Law our rights to life, freedom and property are paramount, in Civil Law society determines what your rights are.
+In Natural Law we are consider self-determined, In Common/Customary Law our rights to life, freedom and property are paramount, in Civil Law society determines what your rights are.
 Its really up to you on how you want to be perceived.
 If you do not make a choice (with your actions) the choice will be made for you.
-If you don't want to deal with the world the way it is thats fine, just remember you might be treated like [salvage] [MS1] and pay the consequences of being treated like [salvage] [MS1].
+If you don't want to deal with the world the way it is thats fine, just remember you might be treated like salvage and pay the consequences of being treated like salvage. [^5](#footnotes)

 ##Government